tesims/tesims/README.md

       <!-- Insert your introduction here -->
       <p><b>Screen Name:</b> tesims</p>
       <p><b>Status Message:</b> "Away from keyboard, but always building!"</p>
       <p>Hey there!
 I'm Anna, and this is my profile.
-I love coding, music, and chatting with friends online.
+I love coding, music, and figuring out how to develop impossible ideas into reality.
 Feel free to send me an IM!</p>
     </td>
   </tr>
 </table>